 The Never Forgotten Honor Flight Hub has flown 2,644 ( including 58 sets of brothers and 6 husband/wife) Veterans (1020 WWII, 1105 KOREA, 519 VIETNAM ERAS) and 1,621 Guardians.

-We are supported by various private and commercial donors.
-We are supported by many veterans organizations in the region.
+We are supported by private and commercial donors (NO Government funding!).
+We are also supported by many veterans & Civic organizations, schools, churches, employees of corporations, Foundations & individuals.
 We have no paid staff.
 Our volunteers organize the veterans for travel, arrange the travel both to and from Washington, and arrange all transportation, activities and meals in Washington.
-The trip is typically all in one day, spending several hours at the World War Two Memorial, and visiting other Washington landmarks such as the Korean War Memorial, Vietnam Wall, Lincoln Memorial or the Marine Corps War Memorial.

-Priority is given to those veterans who served in World War II, then Korea and then Vietnam.
+Priority is given to those veterans who served during the World War II era, then the Korea era and lastly the Vietnam era.
 If a veteran is certified terminally ill by a doctor but able to travel, he or she moves up the priority list no matter what their era of service.
 Anyone interested in donating can do so here.